jeramiahgcoffey/jeramiahgcoffey/README.md

 ### I'm Jeramiah, a Software Engineer, Jeeper, and Self-Proclaimed Cool Dad

-I Specialize in developing web solutions in the JavaScript ecosystem.
+I specialize in developing web solutions in the JavaScript ecosystem.
 I have a curiosity for cool tech and talented humans.
-My objective is to be a leader for a team that's focused on developing software aimed to better people's lives.

 In my free time I enjoy:
 - coding